When will the next Marilyn Jetty Swim occur?

 Where do I leave and collect my belongings?

-We'd hate for your valuables to go missing, so please arrange to leave with your family and friends who are not participating in the swim, or better yet leave them at home.
-We do not have facilities to safely store your personal belongings.
+Participants are provided a Marilyn Jetty Swim branded bag during check-in where you can store a small amount of items that volunteers will store during the swim.
+However, we’d hate for your valuables to go missing, so please arrange to leave anything of value with family and friends who are not participating in the swim, or better yet leave them at home.

 How will I receive my wig, sunglasses and/or swimsuit?